 Fantasy Football: Do Big Wide Receivers Need Elite Quarterbacks?

-We now know that there are at least three essential criteria for undersized receivers who post elite fantasy numbers: a massive amount of targets, red zone utilization, and, perhaps most importantly, one of the NFL’s most productive quarterbacks throwing ye ole’ pigskin.
+We now know that there are at least three essential criteria for undersized receivers who post elite fantasy football numbers: a massive amount of targets, red zone utilization, and, perhaps most importantly, one of the NFL’s most productive quarterbacks throwing ye ole’ pigskin.

 I don’t expect any of those factors to knock you out of your seat and/or rock the foundation of your fake football life, but I think it’s helpful to know that the 22 top-12 fantasy seasons posted by small receivers since 2008 have quite a few commonalities.
 Not every small receiver checked all three boxes.